panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 `0` and `false` are falsy.
 Because `if(toAppend.first){}` and `if(toAppend.last){}` actually  compare against falsy, these elements are not inserted into the array.
 The function returns the initial array `[10]` without modifications, instead of the expected `[0, 10, false]`.

-The tips that follow explain how to correctly check the property existence.
+The tips that follow explain how to correctly check the property's existence.

 **Tip 3: Check the property existence**